Field Trips and Optional Student Travel

-Trip coordinator - an employee acting within the scope of their employment who coordinates, makes arrangements for, and accompanies a field trip or optional university-sponsored student travel.
+Trip coordinator - an employee acting within the scope of their employment who coordinates, makes arrangements for, and attends a field trip or optional university-sponsored student travel.

 Required field trip - group travel sponsored by an academic unit.
 The trip is part of a course curriculum and is an official component of a student's grade.

 - travel for a course not required for credit and for which a student can elect whether or not to participate

 - travel for professional conferences or association meetings

 - learning community activities organized by faculty or staff

 Optional university-sponsored student travel does not include travel associated with a recognized student organization.